 In April 2021, the Government of Canada announced a revised national GHG emissions reductions target of 40 per cent to 45 per cent below 2005 levels by 2030.
 In 2022, the Government of Canada's Department of Environment and Climate Change Canada ("ECCC") released the proposed framework for the Clean Electricity Regulations ("CER") to achieve a net-zero electricity sector in Canada by 2035.
-The draft CER was published in Canada Gazette Part I on Aug.
+The draft CER was published in Canada Gazette Part I ("CGI") on Aug.
 19, 2023.
 A seventy five-day formal comment period closed on Nov.
 2, 2023.
 The Government of Canada released a public update report on Feb.
 15, 2024 with a 30-day comment period for feedback.
-The CER is expected to be finalized in 2024.
+The federal government continues to engage on the final form of the CER with the expectation of the Canada Gazette Part II ("CGII") of the CER to be finalized in 2024.

 In the 2023 federal budget, the government announced additional investment tax credit ("ITC") categories and details aimed at supporting the net zero transition.
 The ITCs are expected to support investments in net zero technologies in the electricity sector.
 On June 6, 2023 the Department of Finance launched consultations seeking feedback on design details regarding the ITC components included in Budget 2023.
-The Government of Canada subsequently released draft legislation on Aug.
-4, 2023, for consultation to advance key budget priorities, including the Clean Technology ITC, Clean Technology Manufacturing ITC and ITC for Carbon Capture Utilization and Storage.
-Legislation is expected to be finalized in 2024.
-A draft legislative proposal for the Hydrogen and Clean Technology Manufacturing ITC was also released by the Government of Canada on Dec.
-20, 2023 for consultation.
+The Government of Canada subsequently released draft legislation on August 4, 2023, for consultation to advance key budget priorities, including Technology ITC, Clean the Clean Technology Manufacturing ITC, the Clean Hydrogen ITC and ITC for Carbon Capture Utilization and Storage.
+Legislation for the Clean Electricity ITC is anticipated as part of the 2024 Fall Economic Statement.